getreu/tp-note/docs/source/tpnote--manpage.md

 ### The clipboard contains a string with a YAML header

-Example: '`<path>`' is a directory, the clipboard is not empty and contains the string: '`---\ntitle: Todo\nfile_ext: mdtxt\n---\nnothing`'.
+Use case: '`<path>`' is a directory, the clipboard is not empty and contains the string: '`---\ntitle: Todo\nfile_ext: mdtxt\n---\nnothing`'.

 ```sh